Yo-Yo Ma: Personal life

 Since 1978, Ma has been married to Jill Hornor, an arts consultant.
 They have two children, Nicholas and Emily.
-Although he personally considers it the "worst epithet he's ever faced," he was "tagged" in 2001 as "Sexiest Classical Musician" by People.
+In 2001, People magazine "tagged" Ma as the "Sexiest Classical Musician".
+He has said he considers it the "worst epithet he's ever faced".
 He has continued to receive such accolades over the years, including from AARP in 2012, when Ma was named one of the "21 sexiest men over 50".

 According to research presented by Harvard professor Henry Louis Gates Jr. for the PBS series Faces of America, a relative hid the Ma family genealogy in his home in China to save it from destruction during the Cultural Revolution.
 Ma's paternal ancestry can be traced back 18 generations to the year 1217.
-The genealogy was compiled in the 18th century by an ancestor, tracing everyone with the surname Ma, through the paternal line, back to one common ancestor in the 3rd century BC.
+The genealogy was compiled in the 18th century by an ancestor, tracing everyone with the surname Ma through the paternal line back to a common ancestor in the 3rd century BC.
 Ma's generation name, Yo, was decided by his fourth great grand-uncle, Ma Ji Cang, in 1755.
 DNA research revealed that Ma is distantly related to actress Eva Longoria.

 Aside from English, Ma is fluent in Mandarin Chinese and French.

 Discography

 Ma's albums include recordings of cello concertos, sonatas for cello and piano, works for solo cello, and a variety of chamber music.
-He has also recorded in non-classical styles, notably in collaboration with artists such as Bobby McFerrin, Carlos Santana, Chris Botti, Chris Thile, Diana Krall, James Taylor, Miley Cyrus and Sting.
+He has also recorded in non-classical styles with artists such as Bobby McFerrin, Carlos Santana, Chris Botti, Chris Thile, Diana Krall, James Taylor, Miley Cyrus, and Sting.